NCAR/PyCECT/README.rst

 https://github.com/NCAR/PyCECT

 You may then check out the most recent stable tag.
 The source is available in read-only mode to everyone.
-Developers are welcome to update the source and submit Pull Requests via GitHub.
+Developers are welcome to update the source and submit pull Requests via GitHub.

 Other resources: